top of page

 First, as we explained before, chance is a really bad explanation if there's only one universe.
 If there's only one universe, the odds of getting all the constants exactly within the ranges, it's just so so unlikely, it's so improbable, that if there's only one universe, nobody will say chance.

-So in a certain sense, multiverse is explaining the apparent reverse causation by saying that there is an observer bias, and that anytime somebody is capable of being intelligent enough to formulate the question of what are the laws of nature, and why am I here, they're going to be in a universe which has laws of nature that are fine tuned for the possibility of having an intelligent observer.
+So in a certain sense, multiverse explains the apparent reverse causation by saying that there is an observer bias, and that anytime somebody is capable of being intelligent enough to formulate the question of what are the laws of nature, and why am I here, they're going to be in a universe which has laws of nature that are fine tuned for the possibility of having an intelligent observer.
 So it says the reverse causation is not a true causation.
 It's not like we cause the laws of nature in a true direct sense.
 It's only like an indirect sense that we're going to be in a universe where we perceive laws of nature that are fine tuned.

 So multiverse takes this relationship between the fine tuned values of the constants and the resultant universe seriously.
 It makes that connection and it says that intelligent observers will see fine tuned values of constants, and we won't see any of the other universes in this hypothetical multiverse.
 As opposed to the other two theories we discussed before, the master law equation and the uncaused constants, where they completely ignore the relationship, multiverse uses that relationship to posit an infinite number of universes where the constants are not fine tuned.
 We’re not going to take up the strengths and weaknesses of the multiverse approach right now, but we want to make the point that it does take this relationship seriously and explains it through an observational bias.